-- Hot sauce – I’m particularly fond of Tabasco sauce.
-Spicy and super vinegary, it’s my fav.
+- hot sauce – I’m particularly fond of Tabasco sauce

-Chili is best left simple.
-Serve topped with all your favorite toppings plus a side of simple toasted bread with butter or (my personal preference) cornbread.
-Drizzle a little honey on that cornbread and you’ll never want to serve your chili recipe with anything else!
+Serve your chili with warm, buttery toasted bread or (my personal preference) cornbread.
+Drizzle your cornbread with honey and you’ll never want to serve this chili recipe with anything else!

 - Substitute the ground beef for ground turkey to cut fat and calories

-- Optional veggies – red bell pepper, celery, carrots
+- Optional veggies – red or green bell pepper, celery, carrots, or zucchini

 - Optional seasonings – paprika, oregano, chipotle powder